jtrezza/bla-backend-exercise/README.md

 poetry self update
 ```

-Also, make sure you're using at leas `Python` 3.13
+Also, make sure you're using at least `Python` 3.13

 To install the dependencies, run: